Murder of Maya Millete: Millete children custody

 In May 2021, Maya's parents requested visitations with the children; Larry refused and did not respond to any further communications with her parents.
 By July, Maya's parents had filed a formal petition for visitation rights and a hearing was set for December 2021.
 On October 19, 2021, the couple's children were passed to their paternal grandparents' custody.
 During Larry's arraignment, he was prohibited from contacting his children to prevent further emotional trauma.

 On Wednesday October 27, Superior Court Judge Maryann D’Addezio ruled that Larry violated the restraining order prohibiting him from contacting his children by speaking with them during phone calls he made to his parents from jail.
 In total, he made over a hundred phone calls and spoke with his children for more than nine hours during which he asked them to read him newspaper articles about his upcoming trial.
 As a result, Larry was limited to only calling his attorney.
 That same day, Maya's sister submitted a motion to gain custody of the children and move them to Moreno Valley, California.
 On Wednesday 10 November, Judge Julia Craig Kelety granted Maya's sister visitation rights, but allowed the paternal grandparents to retain custody so the children could continue to attend their current schools in Chula Vista.
 (Note: The children's maternal relatives were initially allowed visitations weekly.)
 The children also received a court appointed guardian.

 By early December 2021, both Maya's sister and the paternal grandparents had both filed for guardianship of the children.
 In mid January 2022, maternal family visitation rights were modified, to allow for the children to travel up to Riverside County every other weekend, while extending paternal grandparent custody until at least April 2022.
 In October 2022, Larry was granted permission to communicate with his children by writing, but was still forbidden from communicating with his children through in-person visitation and telephone.
 In June 2023, the paternal grandparents continued guardianship of the children of Maya and Larry, with the youngest attending therapy, with maternal family visitation rights being modified to allow them to spend more time with the maternal family during the summer.
 In August 2023, a conservator was appointed by the court over Maya Millete's estate, to include the Chula Vista home.
-Maya's sister Maricris won custody of the children in August 2024.
+(Note: The Milettes' house was listed for sale in August 2023; it was sold in March 2025.
+Vehicles and other property were sold as well.)
+Maya's sister, Maricris, won custody of the children in August 2024.